syncsketch/vue-right-click-menu/README.md

 ## Documentation

-For full documentation, go here: https://randallwilk.dev/docs/vue-context.
+For full documentation, go here: TBD

 If you would like to contribute to the documentation, you can edit the docs found here: https://github.com/rawilk/vue-context/tree/master/docs